Guidelines

 The proposal should focus on the following aspects:

 While working on the proposal, you should get familiar with the research problem at hand and develop ideas on how to solve it.
-Usually, this happens in a dialog with your advisor, i.e., you should meet them frequently to discuss your ideas.
+Usually, this happens in a dialogue with your advisor, i.e., you should meet them frequently to discuss your ideas.
 Depending on the topic, the focus of your thesis may slightly shift or you may even decide to pursue the problem from an entirely different angle.
 Once you have finished the proposal, it should be clear what exactly you are going to work on.

 The proposal should be no longer than 10 pages for Bachelor’s theses and 15 pages for Master’s theses.
+We provide a LaTeX template.

 Proposal Talk